-In this project we are developing FHB resistant varieties for the northeastern U.S. Our FHB screening and evaluation nurseries are well developed so that our FHB testing is very efficient and accurate.
-We currently have enough irrigation capacity to cover approximately 3000 plots which is sufficient for all of our evaluation activities.
+We have been developing FHB resistant varieties for the northeastern U.S. for more than 10 years.
+In recent years, our FHB screening and evaluation nurseries have been refined so that our FHB testing is very efficient and accurate.
+Currently we have sufficient irrigation capacity to cover approximately 3000 plots and this will cover all of our evaluation activities.

-With support from this project we have released 6 soft winter wheat varieties (4 white and 2 red) that have moderate resistance to FHB.
-Recently, the soft white wheat acreage in NY has declined which means that our white wheat varieties have less impact..
-However, in collaboration with Ohio State, we have co-released two soft red winter wheat varieties named Otsego and Erie.
-Otsego has been produced commercial for three years and Erie will go into commercial production next year.
-Our problems continue with branded varieties whose FHB resistance is unknown before their sale to farmers.
+This project has provided financial support resulting in the release of 6 soft winter wheat varieties (4 white and 2 red) that have moderate resistance to FHB.
+The soft white wheat acreage in NY has declined in recent years and consequently, our white wheat varieties are having less impact.
+However, through collaboration with Ohio State, we have co-released two soft red winter wheat varieties named Otsego and Erie.
+Otsego has been produced commercially for four years and Erie is going into commercial production this year.
+Branded varieties continue to cause problems for us because FHB resistance is unknown before their sale to farmers.
 By the time we have adequate FHB data on them, they are gone and replaced with a new branded variety, often susceptible to FHB or other diseases in our region.